 Many luggage type packs have semirigid backs and/or sides that incorporate a foam or plastic layer under a heavy duty nylon layer.
 Made to protect pack contents from the rigors of airport baggage handlers, they are often thick enough to resist a quick slash and open.
 Unfortunately, these packs tend to be overbuilt and too heavy for comfortable and extended backpacking use.
 On the other hand, DIYers can sew on thick nylon webbing in a mesh pattern or add foam or thin plastic to the inside of their packs to slow slashing.
 A rolled up foam pad or thin plastic sheet can add a bit of impact and slash protection to the contents of a top loading pack.

-Cut resistant materials such as Spectra will quickly dull knives and scissors and if thick enough, will sufficiently stop a hasty slash attempt.
+Cut resistant materials such as Spectra will quickly dull knives and scissors and if thick enough and might prevent a hastily executed slash attempt.
 "White Widow" nylon with Spectra ripstop cords will not stop a fresh utility blade from making a nice long cut.
 On the other hand, 100% Spectra webbing sewn onto a pack in a mesh pattern will stop most successful slash and open attempts.
 This can be pricy, will add some weight to your pack and is very labor intensive.

 Kevlar is pretty cut resistant but can be difficult to work with.
 If used, it is often better to sandwich in between two layers of fabric than using it as an outer or inner layer of a pack.